-The laws governing the foraging activities are not entirely settled and it’s quite complicated to understand them at a first glance.
-Every piece of land is subject to ownership and an individual right to forage is bound to a set of intricate laws.
+The laws governing the foraging activities are a bit complicated, because there is an individual right to forage bound to a set of intricate laws.

-Please note the laws and regulations are constantly changing and they may vary between the four countries that make up the UK (The Isle of Man and the Channel Islands are not covered by UK law).
+The laws and regulations may vary between the four countries that make up the UK (The Isle of Man and the Channel Islands are not covered by UK law).
 Always check local byelaws affecting your area.

 Private property and trespassing laws

-This does not apply to Scotland, where there is no law of trespass and the ‘Right to Roam’ is enshrined in law, codified into Land Reform (Scotland) Act 2003 and the following Scottish Outdoor Access Code.
+This does not apply to Scotland, where the ‘Right to Roam’ is enshrined in law, codified into Land Reform (Scotland) Act 2003 and the following Scottish Outdoor Access Code.
 People only enjoy these rights if they exercise them responsibly by respecting environment, people’s privacy, safety and livelihoods.

 There are some cases where having to ask would be foolish and so common sense must be exercised; you don’t need to phone your council to pick some hawthorn berries off a street tree or nettle leaves in a derelict garden.